 Proceeds from the tours benefit the program activities of the African American Historical Society.

 This series of tours has been organized to provide guide training for community residents who have an interest in local history.
-When engaged as regular tour conductors, these guides will receive stipends for their participation.
+When engaged as regular tour conductors, these guides may receive stipends for their participation.

 These tours are an expansion of the existing tours conducted from the Visitor Center by Historic Lancaster Walking Tours, a volunteer-supported service that has been in operation since 1976.